bi-zone/cz-conventional-changelog-bizone/README.md

 ### package.json

-Like commitizen, you specify the configuration of cz-conventional-changelog through the package.json's `config.commitizen` key.
+Like commitizen, you specify the configuration of cz-conventional-changelog-bizone through the package.json's `config.commitizen` key.

 ```json5
 {